torbsd/torbsd.github.io/relay-guides.md

-# TDP FreeBSD & OpenBSD Guides for Tor Relays
+# TDP FreeBSD & OpenBSD Guides for Tor Relays #

 TDP produces two guides to building and configuring Tor relays for FreeBSD and OpenBSD.

 There are two versions of each.
-The first is considered 'production' quality and can be printed, translated, etc.  The second is considered 'development' in that future ideas are noted and confirmed.
+The first is considered 'production' quality and can be printed, translated, etc.  The second is considered 'development' in that future ideas are noted, tested and confirmed.

 ## FreeBSD Tor Relay Guide